 Above The Mouth

 Next is the nasolabial fold, or the line between the nose and the corner of your mouth.
-This line comes from gravity, natural aging and volume loss, as well as loss of some of the bony structure.
-When I treat the nasolabial fold, I try to first address the mid-face or cheek volume with Voluma or Radiesse, then go back and treat the nasolabial fold afterwards.
+This line comes from gravity, natural aging, and volume loss, as well as the loss of some of the bony structure.
+When I treat the nasolabial fold, I try to first address the mid-face or cheek volume with Voluma or Radiesse, then go back and treat the nasolabial fold afterward.
 This gives a nice lift to the cheek, decreasing the amount of filler that we need in the nasolabial fold.
-There are times where only the nasolabial fold needs to be treated and we commonly put Juvéderm Ultra Plus or Perlane in this area.
+There are times where only the nasolabial fold needs to be treated and we commonly put Juvéderm Ultra Plus or Perlane® in this area.

 Upper Lip Lines

 Next are the lines on the upper lip.
 These are some of the hardest wrinkles to treat.
-They are caused from the loss of volume in the upper lip, genetics and loss of bone volume underneath.
+They are caused by the loss of volume in the upper lip, genetics, and loss of bone volume underneath.
 Smoking can also worsen these lines.
-I usually use a combination approach with four units of Botox every three months, small amounts of filler to soften the lines and laser resurfacing.
+I usually use a combination approach with four units of Botox every three months, small amounts of filler to soften the lines, and laser resurfacing.

 Corner of the Mouth

 Marionette lines are the lines from the corner of your mouth to your jawline, and are called marionette lines because they look a lot like the lines on the face of a puppet.
 This line is due to the combination of volume loss, laxity, and facial bone volume loss.
 They can be quite stubborn in a face with a lot of laxity or redundancy of skin.
 Sometimes I am not able to completely treat this area and the patient will need to first have the laxity removed by a facelift, but other times the lines are minor and we can do a nice job with Perlane or Juvéderm Ultra Plus in this area.